soliantconsulting/SimpleFM/doc/src/getting-started.md

 # Creating a result set client

 With the connection in place, you are now able to create a result set client.
-Beside the connection, the result set client also requires a `DateTimeZone` object to be able to interpret the local times it receives from the file maker server correctly.
+Beside the connection, the result set client also requires a `DateTimeZone` object to be able to interpret the local times it receives from FileMaker Server correctly.
 This one should be set to the time zone your server operates on.

 ```php
 <?php